Guests and Visitors to the School

 Leaving the Grounds at Lunch

 Unless students regularly go home for lunch, we expect all students to remain on our school grounds.
-If you wish your child to be allowed to go home or to a friend’s house once in a while, a note must be submitted to the classroom teacher or to the office.
+If you wish your child to be allowed to go home a phone call, email or portal message must be submitted to the classroom teacher or to the office.
 We appreciate your help and support as it is a big safety issue!

 Intermediate students are encouraged to bring a change of clothes: shorts, t-shirt and running shoes for gym.
 These should be taken home for laundering regularly.

 Students are required to dismount/remove upon arrival on school property.
 Bicycles must be walked and locked in the designated area.

 Skateboards, scooters and rollerblades must be carried to the classroom and left there for the day.
 Safety rules must be followed at all times.
 Students must wear a safety helmet.

 NOTE: The school cannot assume responsibility for personal property brought to school.